Black Horror on the Rhine

-Along with phrases like "the black scourge" and "black horror", these terms were used by campaigners in different countries beyond Germany, such as Canada, the United Kingdom, and the United States.
+Along with phrases like "the black scourge" and "black horror," these terms were used by campaigners in different countries beyond Germany, such as Canada, the United Kingdom, and the United States.

-The term "black horror on the Rhine", coined by E. D. Morel, was mostly used in the English-speaking world.
-Children of mixed parentage were known as Rhineland Bastards.
+The term "black horror on the Rhine," coined by E. D. Morel, was mostly used in the English-speaking world.
+Children of mixed parentage were known as Rhineland bastards.

 Background

 Following the Kiel Mutiny on 3 November 1918, German revolutionaries visited numerous cities across Germany announcing the German Revolution.
 The German Army had already experienced a series of mutinies, particularly since the failure of the German spring offensive which was brought to a halt in July 1918.
 French colonial soldiers played a significant role in defending the city of Reims which was under siege during the German attack.
 As one German writer put it, "It is not the French fighting at Reims.
 France has entrusted the protection of the ancient city of coronation to black and brown soldiers.
 It is true that the defence of Reims does not cost a drop of French blood, it is Negroes who are sacrificed."

 By the evening of 6 November, two hundred German revolutionaries had reached the city of Cologne, where they joined local workers and soldiers to establish a Workers and Soldiers' Council, along the lines of the Russian soviets.
 When reports of this reached Wilhelm Groener, Deputy Chief of Staff of the Imperial German Army, he no longer supported Wilhelm II's plan to instigate a civil war, but rather joined the call of Friedrich Ebert, leader of the Majority Social Democratic Party of Germany (MSPD) for the Kaiser to abdicate.
 This the Kaiser did on 9 November, and Ebert became Chancellor of Germany the same day.
-The MSPD actively opposed the revolution and worked with the army to establish a liberal republic.